ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Thirty percent (30%) of the interviews took place in the Central Department, followed by 12% in Alto Paraná, 9% Itapúa, 8% in Caaguazú, and the remaining 41% in other regions
+Thirty percent (30%) of the interviews took place in the Central Department, followed by 12% in Alto Paraná, 9% Itapúa, 8% in Caaguazú, and the remaining 41% in other regions.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Thirty percent (30%) of respondents resided in rural areas and municipalities, while 70% of respondents resided in metro areas or cities.